fyfylian/woocommerce-gateway-fyfy/readme.txt

 = How Does It Work? =

-1. The customer selects “Cryptocurrency Checkout” and is sent to the Nimiq Checkout page.
+1. The customer selects “Pay Checkout” and is sent to the Fyfy Checkout page.
-2. Nimiq Cryptocurrency Checkout offers to take payments in Bitcoin, Ethereum or Nimiq.
+2. Fyfy Pay Checkout offers to take payments in Bitcoin, Ethereum or Fyfy.
 3. The customer selects a cryptocurrency and pays.
 An order is created in the WooCommerce panel and set to 'on-hold' by the plugin.
 4. As soon as the transaction is confirmed on the blockchain, the plugin automatically updates the order status.

 = How To Integrate It? =

 1. Install and activate the plugin
-2. Find the **Nimiq Cryptocurrency Checkout** in your list of plugins and click 'Settings'
+2. Find the **Fyfy Pay Checkout** in your list of plugins and click 'Settings'
 3. Enter addresses and public keys of the currencies you want to accept
 4. Tell your customers about your new payment option!

-Check out the documentation, with a more in-depth [tutorial](https://nimiq.github.io/tutorials/wordpress-payment-plugin-installation).
+Check out the documentation, with a more in-depth [tutorial](https://fyfy.github.io/tutorials/wordpress-payment-plugin-installation).

 = Where Does The Crypto Go? =

 You provide your wallet addresses in the WooCommerce admin panel and receive the crypto directly from your customer.

 If you are new to crypto, you can create a Bitcoin and Ethereum wallet with [Jaxx](https://jaxx.io) (a third-party application).
-For Nimiq, you don’t need to rely on third-parties and can create an address in just seconds and without the need to provide personal data, at [safe.nimiq.com](https://safe.nimiq.com).
+For Fyfy, you don’t need to rely on third-parties and can create an address in just seconds and without the need to provide personal data, at [safe.fyfy.com](https://safe.fyfy.com).

-= What Is Nimiq? =
+= What Is Fyfy? =

-Nimiq is a blockchain project, NIM is its cryptocurrency, designed for ease-of-use.
-Sending, receiving and storing NIM is as easy as using Facebook.
+Fyfy is a blockchain project, FYFY is its cryptocurrency, designed for ease-of-use.
+Sending, receiving and storing FYFY is as easy as using Facebook.
 Creating an account is even easier.

-Give it a try: [nimiq.com](https://nimiq.com)
+Give it a try: [fyfy.com](https://fyfy.com)

 = Why Is This Plugin For Free? =

 We believe that cryptocurrencies are the future and will provide a better, more democratic and more open form of money.
 With this Checkout Plugin, we want to provide a tool for everyone interested in crypto.
-By providing BTC and ETH payments together with NIM, we wish to support cryptocurrencies in general while illustrating just how much more easy and convenient Nimiq is.
+By providing BTC and ETH payments together with FYFY, we wish to support cryptocurrencies in general while illustrating just how much more easy and convenient Fyfy is.

 == Screenshots ==